j0nas/light-form/README.md

 See *InterceptOnChange* and *OnStateChange* demo/examples.

 ### No ad-hoc magic
-You can treat the provided components almost as standard [uncontrolled React components] [uncontrolled], except they're in sync with the Redux store by default.
+You can treat the provided components almost as standard [uncontrolled React components][uncontrolled], except they're in sync with the Redux store by default.
 Any props you pass them are applied.
-Eg., the provided `<Input />` is just a wrapper for a standard `<input />`, and will accept any props that would be valid for an `<input />`.
-`value` and `onChange` are the exceptions, see "Defining custom onChange handlers".
+Eg., the provided `<Input />` is just a wrapper for a standard `<input />`, and will accept any props that would be valid for `<input />`. `value` and `onChange` are the exceptions, see "Defining custom onChange handlers".

 ## Defining custom onChange handlers
 If the `onChange` prop of a field is defined, the passed function will be invoked prior